-- The Brazilian dub has a similar problem, but a little worse: Tokyo, Edo, Kyoto and "Ayoya" (originally Aoi-ya) are used randomly, often being treated as if they were same thing (even the last one that isn't even a city).
+- The Brazilian dub has a similar problem, but a little worse: Tokyo, Edo, Kyoto and "Ayoya" (originally Aoi-ya) are used randomly, often being treated as if they were same thing (even the last one, which isn't even a city).

-- In the fifth episode of Trigun, while running from an entire town population trying to capture him for his bounty, Vash says "until I find this man you're looking for, I have no choice but to keep moving."
-This response makes no sense in any context, let alone for the fact that Vash is the man they're looking for.
-What he was supposed to say was more like "Until I find the man I'm looking for," referring to his brother and series Big Bad, Knives.
+- In the English dub of the 5th episode of Trigun, while running from an entire town's population trying to capture him for his bounty, Vash says "Until I find this man you're looking for, I have no choice but to keep moving!"
+This response makes no sense in any context, considering that Vash is the man they're looking for.
+The official subtitles (and Dark Horse's translation of the manga) render this as "Until I see HIM again...", having Vash referring to his brother and series Big Bad, Knives.
 Vash's line can also be translated as, "Until I find the man I'm looking for...".